Dynamically tuneable helicity in twisted electromagnetic resonators: Introduction

 \section{Introduction}

 Chirality is a key feature in a broad range of physical systems, from particle physics \cite{Schw51,Adler69,Gooth:2017vg} to quantum and topological phenomena \cite{Ren:2022vd,Vu:2021wl,Gooth:2019np,Pikulin16,Wang13,Wieder:2022um,Fomin:2022aa} and complex molecular structures \cite{MacKenzie:2021vs,Tang2011,Torsi:2008wr,Hendry:2010ug,Cohen2010,Mun:2020ue}.
-A distinguishing characteristic of chiral electromagnetic radiation is its left- or right-handed polarisation, which is inherently linked to the intrinsic angular momentum of the electromagnetic field.
+In electromagnetism, chirality manifests through left-handed (LH) or right-handed (RH) polarisation states, which are intrinsically linked to the angular momentum of the electromagnetic field.
 The differential interaction of such radiation with chiral and non-chiral materials has garnered significant interest in fields such as materials science \cite{Zhaofeng_Chiral_Metamaterials}, nanophotonics \cite{Tang_Optical_Chirality,Zhao_Enhanced_Chiroptical}, and quantum information processing \cite{jonathan_Quantum,You_Quantum}, and the detection of dark matter or gravitational waves \cite{Bourhill_twisted_anyon_cavity_2023, Electromagnetic_Helicity,sym14102165}.

-The chirality of radiation can be described by electromagnetic helicity, a quantity intrinsically related to the dual transformation of the electromagnetic state.
-This duality effectively rotates the electric and magnetic properties of the medium, leading to a mixing of electric and magnetic fields that induces a magnetoelectric coupling.
-Mathematically, electromagnetic helicity, denoted $\mathscr{H}$, can be derived by projecting the complex electromagnetic state vector’s spin onto its linear momentum \cite{Alpeggiani_Electromagnetic_2018,PhysRevLett.113.033601,Martinez-Romeu:24,Bliokh_2013}, the sign of which varies with handedness.
-The expectation value of this operator provides a measure of the time averaged helicity density which can be written for any generic electromagnetic field inside some volume $V_i$ as:
+The chirality of radiation can be described by electromagnetic helicity, a quantity intrinsically related to the dual symmetry of Maxwell's equations.
+Under a dual transformation, the electric and magnetic components of an electromagnetic field are mixed, leading to magnetoelectric coupling.

+Mathematically, electromagnetic helicity, denoted $\mathscr{H}$, can be derived by projecting the complex electromagnetic state vector’s spin onto its linear momentum \cite{Alpeggiani_Electromagnetic_2018,PhysRevLett.113.033601,Martinez-Romeu:24,Bliokh_2013}.
+The sign of $\mathscr{H}$ indicates the handedness of the field.
+The expectation value of this operator provides a measure of the time averaged helicity density.